joolstorrentecalo/gitlab-foss/doc/user/project/web_ide/index.md

 > - [Enabled on self-managed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/115741) in GitLab 15.11.

 FLAG:
-The availability of this feature is controlled by a feature flag.
-For more information, see the history.
+On self-managed GitLab, by default this feature is available.
+To hide the feature, an administrator can [disable the feature flag](../../../administration/feature_flags.md) named `vscode_web_ide`.
+On GitLab.com and GitLab Dedicated, this feature is available.

 The Web IDE is an advanced editor with commit staging.
 You can use the Web IDE to make changes to multiple files directly from the GitLab UI.
 For a more basic implementation, see [Web Editor](../repository/web_editor.md).

 To pair the Web IDE with a remote development environment, see [Remote development](../remote_development/index.md).

-Support for improvements to Markdown preview when using GitLab Flavored Markdown in the Web IDE is proposed in [issue 645](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/issues/645).

 ## Open the Web IDE